 In both of these situations, the court clerk will accept my filing.
 The clerk never looks at the merit of the allegations.
 While my botched nose job might be a valid instance of medical negligence, the case against Plutonian Obama is obviously not.
 Still, each will move forward as though both are valid until a judge can review the paperwork.

 Why bring these examples to your attention?
 To highlight the fact you can be sued at any time.
 Any troublemaker with sufficient funds to pay the filing fee associated with a complaint can sue anyone.
-While you may not be able to prevent a lawsuit outright, you can take steps to prevent one.
+Nonetheless, you should work towards preventing versus winning a lawsuit because those cases that are not filed are bullets you’ve avoided.

 Preventing A Lawsuit